 Electrical wiring color coding standard for three phase electrical applications are standardised to aid the identification of individual wire phases.
-Wiring colour codes for AC and DC power distribution circuits have changed on numerous occasions and vary depending on region.
-For three phase electricity supply, circuits will use five wires: earth wire, neutral wire, live wire, line 2 wire, line 3 electrical wire.
-This article details the following cable colour codes:
+Wiring color codes for AC and DC power distribution circuits have changed on numerous occasions and vary depending on region.
+For three phase electricity supply, circuits will use five wires: ground wire, neutral wire, live wire, line 2 wire, line 3 electrical wire.
+This article details the following cable color codes:

 - International Wiring Colors

 - US Wiring Color Codes

 Fixed wiring electricity supply requires specific wiring color regulations (bs 7671) to identify different power lines in different countries.
 The USA has their own wiring colors for electrical circuits, black, red, and blue are used for 208 VAC three-phase; brown, orange and yellow are used for 480 VAC.
 Australia also has a different wiring color standard.
 The UK's new cable colors for plugs are now harmonized with Europe's power cable colors for AC & DC.
 Most of Europe abides by IEC ('International Electrotechnical Commission') electrical wiring colors code for AC branch circuits.